connected-digital-energy-meter/cdem_docs/docs/08_building_a_dashboard/README.md

 ## Node-RED Flow

-The next step is to setup a Node-RED flow that will subscribe to our MQTT topic on which the meter is being published, process the data a bit and store it in the InfluxDB.
+The next step is to setup a Node-RED flow that will subscribe to our MQTT topic on which the meter is being published and store its data in the InfluxDB.

 Start by opening another browser tab/window and navigating to `http://<raspberry_ip_address>:1880`, where `1880` is the default port on which Node-RED is exposed.